wendell8/wendell8/README.md

 </h1> I'm Nobre, Wendell Nobre.</h1>
 </h1>
 <p align="justify">
-  <samp> I am a geophysicist graduated from the Federal University of Western Pará!
-It was in this institution that my life, in the world of programming, began.
-I was introduced to this wonderful and challenging environment through remote sensing.
-A priori I met a program, based on C and C+, MatLab.
+  <samp> I am a geophysicist and I graduated from the Federal University of Western Pará!
+It was in this institution that my life in the world of programming began.
+I got to know this wonderful and challenging environment through remote sensing.
+From the beginning, I learned about a programme based on C and C+: MatLab.
 From there I learned how to structure code and how it works.
-After this first contact I was introduced to FORTRAN, and from then on I was attracted by the power of programming!
-Today I find myself solving my challenges, in geophysics, in Python.
-Well, in this language I find several opportunities to develop my calculations, being facilitated with the help of commoners who share their knowledge in their numerous libraries.
-Below I list several of them.
+After this first contact, I was introduced to FORTRAN, and from then on I was attracted to the power of programming!
+Today, I solve my geophysics challenges in Python.
+In this language I find numerous ways to develop my calculations, with the help of people who share their knowledge in their numerous libraries.
+I list some of them below.
 - 📄 A little about my academic career in the link beside (http://lattes.cnpq.br/9950448426688393).

 </p>